caryfuk/vite-vanilla-extract-react/README.md

 })
 ```

 It was co-created by Mark Dalgleish who is also the creator of css modules.
 And you can see some similarities between the two.
-Instead of writing css, you use typescript which makes it look a bit like yet another css in js library.
-But it’s not.
+It's a bit like css modules, but with typescript as a preprocessor.
+Instead of writing css, you use typescript which makes it look a bit like yet another css in js library, but it’s not.
 The css is generated at build time.

 ## Random thoughts
 - With its variants and recipes, it's also a bit like tailwind, but your own tailwind that lets you define your own utility classes.